 Jonas Klint from Kansas City, MO modified the grill straps inside the middle cooking section to hold a third grate.
 Remove the 4 grill straps and drill a counter-sunk hole in the back side of each strap halfway between where the top and bottom grates rest, making the hole large enough to accommodate a 5mm machine screw (Photos 14-16).
 Remove the pins from 4 shelf support brackets by using 2 pairs of pliers to grasp the pin and bracket and twisting gently until the pin comes out (Photos 17-18).
 Insert a machine screw through the counter sunk hole, place a shelf support bracket over the screw, and fasten with a nut.
 Make sure the screw and nut are positioned below the shelf bracket.
 Repeat with the remaining grill straps and then reinstall them into the middle cooking section.

 Photo 19 shows how Jonas uses a second top cooking grate on the new support brackets.
 In order to have enough clearance for this grate to fit, he used a hacksaw to cut the screws flush to the nuts at the top of each grill strap—click on Photo 20 to see this detail.
-Using a second bottom cooking grate (not available in stores but ordered direct from Weber) eliminates the need to trim the top screws.
+Using a second bottom cooking grate (ordered direct from Weber) eliminates the need to trim the top screws.

 By stacking two middle cooking sections, your WSM can have four cooking grates, or you can try hanging ribs, whole fish, and other meats vertically.

 Take a 2-1/2' length of heavy duty aluminum foil and cut it in half lengthwise.
 Gather each piece of foil loosely across its width to form a gasket.
 Place the two pieces end-to-end around the top edge of the middle cooking section, then insert the second middle section into the gasket.
 Crumple the foil into the void between the two sections to achieve a good seal.